|from the collection of the Library of Congress|

 In 1851 Israel Underhill purchased Nos.
 43 and 45 and transformed the residences into a "family hotel" called The Oriental for members of the upperclass who did not care to "keep house."
 Here wealthy families could enjoy the status of the address and the comforts of the Terrace without the bother of maintaining their own staff of servants.

 The trend of New York's priviledged, however, has always been to move northward ahead of the commercial district.
-By the 1860s people like J. P. Morgan were building great brownstone mansions in the new Murray Hill section of the City.
-The Bond Street enclave began changing and the wealthy, one-by-one, left Lagrange Terrace.
+By the 1860s millionaires moved northward into Murray Hill and Fifth Avenue.
+The Bond Street district began changing as the wealthy, one-by-one, left La Grange Terrace.